uwescience/2024-open-source-standards-workshop/RelatedLiterature.md

     - Year: 2020
     - Identifier: 0578675862
     - Link: [https://press.stripe.com/working-in-public](https://press.stripe.com/working-in-public)
-    - Abstract / Summary: In this book Eghbal presents an incisive and timely overview of the socio-technical nuances of Open source development.
-Of particular relation to the topic of Open Source Ecosystems, Eghbal dedicates a good deal of discussion (and an entire chapter) to the issue(s) of Open Source communities and organizations.
-Through this exploration she reveals many of the unique challenges associated with the coordination and sustenance of a coherent and aligned Open Source endeavor.
+    - Abstract / Summary: In this book Eghbal presents an overview of the socio-technical nuances of Open source development.
+Of particular relation to the topic of Open Source Ecosystems, Eghbal dedicates a portion of discussion to the issue(s) of Open Source communities and organizations.
+Through this exploration she reveals many of the challenges associated with the coordination and sustenance of a coherent and aligned Open Source endeavor.
 - 2.
     - Title: The relationship between open source software and standard setting
     - Type: Report